tainacan/tainacan-wiki/dev/internal-api.md

 Tainacan will automatically map the values of the attributes to and from where they are stored.

-When you want to fetch entities from the database, this abstraction layer steps aside and let you use all the power and flexibility of `WP_Query`, which you know and love.
+When you want to fetch entities from the database, this abstraction layer steps aside and lets you use all the power and flexibility of `WP_Query`, which you know and love.
 For example:

 ```php
 Repositories\Metadata::get_instance()->fetch('s=test');
 ```

-The `fetch` method from the repositories accept exactly the same arguments accepted by `WP_Query` and uses it internally.
-In fact, you could use `WP_Query` directly if you prefer, but using the repository class gives you some advantages.
-You dont have to know the name of the post type, you can also fetch by some mapped attribute calling it directly, without having to use `meta_query` (or even know wether a property is stored as a post attribute or post_meta).
+The `fetch` method from the repositories accept the same arguments accepted by `WP_Query` and uses it internally.
+You could use `WP_Query` directly if you prefer, but using the repository class gives you some advantages.
+You don't have to know the name of the post type, you can also fetch by some mapped attribute calling it directly, without having to use `meta_query` (or even know whether a property is stored as a post attribute or post_meta).
 See more details in the Fetch section below.

 Documentation for each repository: